ngoclethidoan/SITK24_CS206V_OOP_Cinema-Cong-Tin-Ngoc-/README.md

 ```

 3. Choose the cloned project folder
-4. Wait for NetBeans to load dependencies
+4. Wait for NetBeans to load the project configuration

 ---